play-co/comet/NOTES.md

 # WIP TODO:

 High Priority
+* Re-parenting - need to be able to re-parent and preserve transform, or keep current transform for local positioning
 * Prefabs
     - Create PrefabInstance
         - all nodes are getting reference_root, just need the root